philippinespire/2022_PIRE_omics_workshop/leiognathus_leuciscus/PCA_Admixture_README.md

 ## Principal Component Analysis (PCA)

 Principal component analysis, or PCA, considers all the variation at all the loci among all the individuals (which is a lot of information!) and simplifies it down to a much smaller number of variables (two is often particularly convenient).
-Individuals close to each other in a PCA are similar genetically, while those far apart are quite divergent.
+It then gives us coordinates (or "eigenvectors") that we can use to plot our individuals on a graph and see how they cluster together in space.
+Individuals that cluster close to each other in a PCA are similar genetically, while those far apart are quite divergent.
 PCA is used in many branches of science and statistics other than population genetics.

 While there are many different programs that can run a PCA using genetic data, today we will be using a program called **plink**.
 It is a multi-functional population genetics program that can run a wide range of basic analyses.